davidsneighbour/kollitsch.dev/content/components/hugo-auditor/index.md

   list: true
 ---

-# GoHugo Component / Auditor

-This module is a component for [GoHugo](https://gohugo.io) that adds auditing tools to your development website.
-It is not thought for use in a live deployment.
-It is work in progress.
+This component is a module for the static site generator [GoHugo](https://gohugo.io) and adds auditing tools to your website in development.
+It's not for use in a live deployment and work in progress.

 {{< component-box >}}